-The Japanese attack on Pearl Harbor in the Hawaiian Islands on December 7, 1941 marked the official entrance of the US into WWII.
+The Japanese attack on Pearl Harbor in the Hawaiian Islands on December 7, 1941 marked the official entrance of the United States into World War II.

 Careful Japanese precautions and comprehensive planning allowed the attack on Pearl Harbor to remain completely shielded from US intelligence.
 For nearly two weeks prior to the attack, Japanese battleships and destroyers had escorted 43 fighters, 51 dive-bombers, 49 high-level bombers, and 40 torpedo planes from six carriers that floated 200 miles north of Pearl Harbor.
 The aircraft had traveled in complete radio silence in order to catch the Americans by surprise.

-Upon reaching Pearl Harbor, the torpedo bombers skillfully maneuvered themselves into the harbor in groups of twos and threes in a sudden and forceful attack lasting only minutes.
+At 7:58 AM, the Ford Island command center finally sent a radio alert: “AIR RAID PEARL HARBOR.
+THIS IS NOT DRILL.”
+Upon reaching Pearl Harbor, the Japanese torpedo bombers skillfully maneuvered themselves into the harbor in groups of twos and threes in a sudden and forceful attack lasting only minutes.
 In another hour, a second fleet of 167 additional Japanese aircraft bombarded the site.

-Although prior to Pearl Harbor the US had sent large amounts of financial aid and military equipment to the Allied cause, the Japanese attack launched the US into a complete struggle against Axis powers and brought American soldiers into the war for the first time.
+Prior to Pearl Harbor, the United States had sent large amounts of financial aid and military equipment to the Allied cause.
+The Japanese attack launched the U.S. into a complete struggle against Axis powers and brought American soldiers into the war for the first time.
+It also united the country, as a Gallup poll conducted during the days after Pearl Harbor showed that 97% of Americans approved of the declaration of war.

-President Truman's statement notifying the American public of the dropping of the atomic bomb on Hiroshima on August 6, 1945 included the following words: "The Japanese began the war from the air at Pearl Harbor.
-They have been repaid many fold."
+Japan quickly expanded its Pacific empire, attacking American and British territorial holdings in the Philippines, Guam, Midway Island, Wake Island, Malaya, and Hong Kong.
+Their tactics were brutal and many more Americans lost their lives.
+The attack at Pearl Harbor as well as the Bataan Death March have often been cited as justification for the atomic bombings of Hiroshima and Nagasaki.
+President Truman's statement notifying the American public of the bombing on Hiroshima on August 6, 1945, included the following words: “The Japanese began the war from the air at Pearl Harbor.
+They have been repaid many fold.”

 A photograph of Pearl Harbor and Battleship Row, taken on October 30, 1941